techidaily/site-win11-tips/source/_posts/conquering-server-slips-for-smooth-ms-store-in-windows-os.md

  The “server stumbled” error message highlights that the error could be linked to your PC’s DNS (Domain Name System) server.
 So, changing to a more reliable public server like Google DNS is a potential resolution that could feasibly work for some users.

  It is indeed the case some users have confirmed setting a Google DNS fixed this error on their PCs.
-To do that, check out our article about[how to change a DNS server](https://www.makeuseof.com/windows-11-alternate-ways-change-dns-server-settings/) , which also includes Google’s IPv4 addresses.
+To do that, check out our article about [how to change a DNS server](https://www.makeuseof.com/windows-11-alternate-ways-change-dns-server-settings/) , which also includes Google’s IPv4 addresses.

 ![DNS settings](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/04/dns-settings.jpg)